caffeine-suite/caffeine-script/README.md

 CaffeineScript makes programming more wonderful, code more beautiful and programmers more productive.
 It is a lean, high-level language that empowers you to get the most out of JavaScript.

-### Beyond JavaScript
+### Built to Fit My Brain

+If you are visual, value reduced syntax and are looking for every productivity advantage, CaffeineScript may be for you.

 CaffeineScript, or Caf for short, is built on JavaScript.
 While JavaScript is a powerful language, it is also low-level.
 It is effectively the assembly-language of the web.
-No-one should hand-code assembly-language.
+It is excessively verbose and has many ways to shoot yourself in the foot.
+No-one should have to hand-code assembly-language.
 Coding in any assembly-language is error-prone and tedious.
 There is no reason to limit ourselves to only what our assembly language can express.

-CaffeineScript embraces the *ideals* of JavaScript while moving beyond its limitations.
+CaffeineScript embraces the *ideals* of JavaScript:

+* dynamic typing
+* functional programming
+* object oriented programming

+CaffeineScript Highlights

+* syntax: visual, expressive, minimal
+* functional: everything returns a value
+* truth: everything but null, undefined and false is true

 #### CaffeineScript Priorities